Summary: This blog presents a comprehensive guide on Ransomware Virus and Ransomware Data Recovery Methods. It includes the following:

 - Spreads through free infected games, bogus software, screensavers, etc.

-The human tendency to get things for free allows the attackers to lure users to download and run the malicious code hidden with the “free content”.
+The human tendency to get things for free allows the attackers to lure users into downloading and running the malicious code hidden with the “free content.”

 Symptoms of a Ransomware Attack

 - Files that won’t open